YeasinSE/Mystical-STD/scanner-consumer/README.md

   - `Executing ECS Task:` The Scanner-Consumer Server communicates with AWS ECS to schedule and execute the scanning task.
      This task involves analyzing the web application for security vulnerabilities and generating a comprehensive report.

-  - `Real-Time Notifications:` Throughout the scanning process, the server provides real-time notifications to stakeholders, keeping them informed about the scanning status and progress.
-This transparency fosters collaboration and enables timely remediation of security issues.

   - `Asynchronous Error Handling with Redis:` If system errors occur during scanning, such as message consumption failures or task execution errors, the server publishes error messages to Redis.
 Stakeholders can monitor error logs in real-time and take corrective actions as needed, ensuring minimal disruption to the scanning pipeline.